 Not only does laughter help to keep you and your family healthy and stress free, it also encourages your kids to behave better and enjoy life more (no more yelling!).
 The time your family spends laughing together are the times your kids will fondly remember as they get older and form families of their own.
 If you encourage them to stay positive, they’ll pass that outlook down to their own kids in the future.

 Kids don’t spend time looking for things to be upset about or thinking about some slight from their friend.
 They acknowledge it, resolve it, and move.
 I’ve never once heard one of my children bringing something the other did two weeks ago.

 Kids want to have fun and thinking about things that are not fun is not a part of the plan.
 They could be fussing about something one minute and laughing and playing 30 seconds later.

 I want to be more like that.
 I want to find ways to just let things go.
 To find just one more positive thing to celebrate each day.
 Just one more reason to laugh.

 I want to be like my kids when I grow up.
-We watched a cute movie, Trolls together which really brings the lesson home.
+We watched a cute movie, Trolls together which really brings those lessons home.

-I’d love to hear your stories about how your children inspire you and ways you’d like to be more like your children.
-Please feel free to share!
-I look forward to hearing from you.
+I’d love to hear your stories about how your children inspire you and ways you’d like to be more like them!